arnabk/udacity-nanodegree-capstone/report.md

 Shape: (3298, 2)

-We collected 3298 tickers.
-We are now going to download last traded volume for each of these tickers.
-It is possible that yahoo might not have data for all the tickers.
-We are going to explore and use data which are available.
+As we see, there are 3298 tickers.
+Let's download last traded volume for all the tickers.
+It is possible that either yahoo do not have data for all of them or we might be throttled for downloading large amount of data in this short period of time.
+However for the purpose of this paper, we could just focus on whatever data we could download.

-Head:
 | Symbol |                    Description                    | Last Volume |
 | ------ | ------------------------------------------------- | ----------- |
 |   A    |      Agilent Technologies, Inc. Common Stock      |  1712146.0  |